 - Information about the dog’s temperament and whether it has bitten other people before.
 Bystanders and people who come to your aid may know the dog and may have helpful information about its owner and its history.
 Get their names and contact information.

-Yes, you should to report the dog bite to two separate agencies in Macon-Bibb County.
+Yes, you should report the dog bite to two separate agencies in Macon-Bibb County.
+The authorities must be notified not only to protect the public, but to make a report that our dog bite lawyers in Macon can use for your case.
 They are:

-- Macon-Bibb County Animal Welfare.
-Though you might know it as Macon County Animcal Control, Animal Welfare captures stray animals and keeps records of many animal attacks.
+- Macon-Bibb County Animal Welfare: Though you might know it as Macon County Animal Control, Animal Welfare captures stray animals and keeps records of many animal attacks.
 They can search their system for past attacks involving this same dog, or their records may help you identify the dog or find its owner.

 Georgia law has what’s known as a “one free bite” rule.
 This means that a dog that’s never bitten anyone before won’t usually be punished for biting you.
 However, the “one free bite” rule may not apply if the dog has a history of past bites or is part of a highly aggressive breed.
 Examples of aggressive breeds include: